galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 ### Training Description

-Short how to guide that guides you through the stages of the FAIR-by-Design methodology without any specific choice on tools and formats.
+Short how-to that guides you through the stages of the FAIR-by-Design methodology without any specific choice on tools and formats.

 ### Target audience